ibm-cloud-docs/assistant/deploy-phone-genesys.md

 ###  Share the conversation history with service desk agents

-To enable the service desk agent to get a quick view of the conversation history between the visitor and the assistant, setup the Watson Assistant Agent App app for your Genesys Pure Cloud Environment.
-[Learn more](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter/tree/genesys-agent-app/src/genesys/agentApp)
+To enable the service desk agent to get a quick view of the conversation history between the visitor and the assistant, set up the {{site.data.keyword.conversationshort}} Agent App app for your Genesys Pure Cloud Environment.
+For more information, see the documentation for the [Genesys starter kit](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter/tree/genesys-agent-app/src/genesys/agentApp){: external}.